FCAS-ZJU/Chiplet_Heterogeneous_newVersion/docs/docs/04-import-sim/042-gpgpusim.md

 # Importing GPGPUSim

-[GPGPUSim](http://www.gpgpu-sim.org) is a cycle-accurate model that simulates the architecture of Nvidia GPGPU.
+[GPGPUSim](http://www.gpgpu-sim.org) is a cycle-accurate model that simulates the micro-architecture of Nvidia GPGPU.

 ## APIs